udexon/XIDT/README.md

 3. [ ID-less Transactions Demo Source Code ](https://github.com/udexon/XIDT/tree/master/XIDT)

-#### A new type of blockchain based on ID-less transactions
+#### A New Type of Blockchain based on ID-less Transactions

-- Use temporary user ID TUID for convenient short hand, usable amongst small cluster, record changes of key pairs, like blockchain, may change tuid too.
-Conventional user ID CUID cannot be changed.
-TUID can.

-1. The chain of key pairs and TUID by a user can be used to uniquely identify a user, similar to blockchain, but more flexible and fundamental.
+- The chain of key pairs and TUID (temporary user ID) by a user can be used to uniquely identify a user, similar to blockchain, but more flexible and fundamental, as TUID may be changed by a user any time arbitrarily, and there is no centralized body to manage them.

 This can be used for international money transfer with multiple currencies including cryptocurrencies, and also can be used for online tipping.